and Your Modesty

 surgeon, anesthesiologist, circulating nurse, medical student,

-etc.) were present for the surgery.
+etc.) who were present for the surgery.
 Also, look at the facility’s

-right is: Know the names, positions and functions of
+patients have.
+One right is: Know the names, positions

-any hospital staff involved in the surgery/hospital care and
+and functions of any hospital staff involved in the surgery/hospital

 This means that a patient can refuse opposite sex medical professionals